-You may be wondering what makes an electric bike battery work.
-These power banks or cells can be made of many composites and materials.
-Over the centuries, power banks have evolved from giant, super heavy units that had to be stationary due to their cumbersome nature, to compact and lightweight energy marvels.
+Wonder how an E-bike works?
+These bikes are powered by banks or cells can be made of many composites and materials.
+Power banks have evolved from giant, super heavy units that had to be stationary due to their cumbersome nature, to compact and lightweight energy marvels.

 It is important to understand how your battery operates and what to do if issues arise.
 Now it is hard to find a piece of mobile technology that doesn’t use some kind of battery to power it, so Let’s dive into the inside of the most popular types of batteries used in e bikes today.
 We shall focus on the tested and true lead acid battery and Sealed Lead Acid (SLA) battery.

 Invented by french physicist Gaston Plante in 1859, making this the oldest type of battery.
 Low energy-to-weight ratio and low energy-to-volume ratio, can supply high surge currents, so the cells have a large power-to-weight ratio.
 Low cost and proven reliability makes these batteries ideal for starting motors in automobiles that use high currents.

 These are made of a lead alloy.
 Lead is too soft and cannot support itself, so other metals in smaller quantities are added tor stability (Antimony, Calcium, Tin and Selenium).
 Even though these materials assist the stability, they can cause other issues.

 Tin and Antimony improves deep cycling but increases water consumption and escalates the need to equalize itself.
 The positive lead-calcium plate reduces discharge but has a side effect of growing from grid oxidization when being overcharged.
 The modern lead acid battery uses cadmium, selenium, tin and arsenic to lower the calcium and antimony contents.